opsdroid/opsdroid/docs/configuration.md

 ### Install Location

 Modules in opsdroid can be installed in a variety of ways.
-By default, if no additional options are specified opsdroid will first look to see if the module is built in to opsdroid's core library and then it will look for the repository at `https://github.com/opsdroid/<moduletype>-<modulename>.git`.
+By default, if no additional options are specified, opsdroid will first look to see if the module is built into opsdroid's core library and then look for the repository https://github.com/opsdroid/<moduletype>-<modulename>.git`.

 However, if you wish to install a module from a different location you can specify one of the following options.

 #### Git Repository

-A git URL to install the module from.
+A git URL to install the module.

 ```yaml
 connectors: